Capilano River - Fishing Locations

 The Capilano River is a beautiful North Vancouver river that has great kayaking, fishing and hiking opportunities.
 The river winds its way through steep canyons on the north shore which makes for limited river access (and fishing) points.
 Even when the fishing is tough, being on this river is always rejuvenating and a great choice for me.

 The Capilano River is primarily known for its summer run of Coho and Fall Chinook.
 There are a few Spring/Summer Steelhead as well but these are catch/release only as the numbers are very low.
-See table below for species and run time.
+Here’s a table for species and run times on the river.